 3 Home Loan Tips

 - Traditionally, mortgage lenders like to see a 20% down payment.
-But some lenders, such as SoFi, offer mortgages with as little as 3% down for qualifying first-time homebuyers and 5% down for other buyers.
+But some lenders, such as SoFi, allow mortgages with as little as 3% down for qualifying first-time homebuyers.

 - Your parents or grandparents probably got mortgages for 30 years.
-But these days, you can get a home loan for 20, 15, or 10 years — and pay less interest over the life of the loan.
+But these days, you can get them for 20, 15, or 10 years — and pay less interest over the life of the loan.

 Photo credit: iStock/Altayb